rust-stuco/lectures/week5/slides.md

 }
 ```

-* Const generics allow for multiple compilations of the same function with slightly different behavior
+* Const Generics allow for multiple compilations of the same function with slightly different behavior
 * Const Generics representing "optional flags" is a common pattern